returnDevBootcamp/git-introduction/README.md

 3. Create a new file called `FIRSTNAME_LASTNAME`
    - For example, if your name is Mohamed Ali then call your file `MOHAMED_ALI`
 4. In this file, write an introduction yourself.
 You should include:
-   1. Your name
+   1. Your name Mouna
-   2. Where you where born
+   2. Where you where born Hargeisa
    3. What country do you want to live in
    4. Your favourite movie
    5. An interesting fact about yourself